 The term paint fade is pretty self-explanatory.
 It is when, over a given time, your vehicle’s paint starts to lose its shine, and color due to any number of different factors.

 Many lighter colors like white, gray, or even yellow, do not show as much fade as deeper or darker colors like red, blue, or black.
 This is because color fade often washes out colors and turns them into a drab, lighter version of what they originally were.

-What are the Factors That Lead to Paint Fade?
+What Factors Cause Car Paint to Fade?

 Three main factors can lead to paint fade.
 By taking care of your vehicle you minimize the power of those factors.

 Even still, there is no good way to prevent fading altogether.
 However, even some of the most unpreventable factors are somewhat preventable if you take the time and effort to try.

 The following are the main factors that lead to paint fade:

 Environmental factors include any outside elements that affect paint fade, most of which are completely out of your control because they simply exist.